pydio/pydio-doc-howto/installing_on_fedora_lighttpd.md

 **Author** Dmitry

-## Disclaimer
-This how-to is targeted at not very experienced users.
-If you just need the rewrite rules, skip [here](https://pyd.io/fedora-lighttpd/#Additional).
-Also, configuration given here is basic and can and shall be tuned for security and performance (ex. chroot and php-fpm configuration), but should suit most.
-As a result, you get a LLMP server with Pydio running on it.

 ## Why lighttpd
-I believe using alternative web servers like lighttpd (or [nginx](https://pyd.io/nginx)) is a better option for most Pydio deployments as these are faster and less resouce-hungry (out of the box, at least) than Apache, tuning which sometimes looks like black magic to me.
+I believe using alternative web servers like lighttpd (or [nginx](http://nginx.org/)) is a better option for most Pydio deployments as these are faster and less resouce-hungry (out of the box, at least) than Apache, tuning which sometimes looks like black magic to me.
 Lighttpd, which is important for Pydio, is optimized for a large number of parallel (keep-alive) connections (allows high performance AJAX applications) and has async IO capatibility.

 ## Setting LLMP up
 This part is not tied to Pydio, so one may use it just to get LLMP running.